As an Amazon Associate I earn from qualifying purchases.

 How to make avocado chocolate mousse

-Success tip
+Matteo’s tip

 Can I taste the avocado?

 No, you won’t taste any avocado in this mousse.
 Avocado has a delicate and mild flavor that easily blends with cocoa powder and maple syrup.
-These ingredients will cover the avocado tastes, giving you a decadent chocolate treat.

 Can I use cream cheese?